 “Everything in life is either predator or prey.
 You are either hunting or running.” -Unknown

-Nenteth is the god of the wild, beasts, hunting, kithrix, humor, archery, tracking, and survival.
+Nenteth is the god of the wild, beasts, hunting, humor, archery, tracking, and survival.

-Titles: Father of All Beasts, First Hunter, Alpha Supreme, Lord of Laughter, Keen-Eye, He Who Will Survive, Kithrix-Father
+Titles: Father of All Beasts, First Hunter, The Alpha of Alphas, Lord of Laughter, Keen-Eye, He Who Survives, and Kithrix-Father

 Holy Animal: Chimera, as the Chimera is what all other beasts came from.
 It was the first beast to ever roam the world, and the first chimera is Nenteth’s eternal hunting companion.

 Nenteth is the unruly child and protector of Dania.
 Although aligned with his mother, the two often disagree.
 Nenteth is the most ruthless of the Lords of Light, however, he is neither merciless nor cruel.
 This is the source of much of the tension between mother and son.
 Nenteth takes it upon himself to protect many of the creatures and places beloved by his mother.
 He came into being when Dania’s tears over having to cull the weak and sick animals mixed with the soil.